rdhayden/enhancedDQN/README.md

 ## Play pretrained model for the Enhanced DQN

-*Visually plays 1 episode of model/deathAmmoPenalty.pth by default, use -h for more arguments*
+*Visually plays 1 episode of deathAmmoPenalty.pth by default, use -h for more arguments*

 python vd_play.py